caiiiycuk/js-dos/v7/docs/contributing-emulators-ui.md

 ### Adding new client-side features

-js-dos have [optional config](configuration) file that you can put in `js-dos bundle`.
+js-dos has an [optional config](configuration) file that you can put in `js-dos bundle`.
 This file should be in json format.
-It can contains any information you want and it accessible from [Command Interface](command-interface):
+It can contain any information you want and it accessible from [Command Interface](command-interface):

 ```js
 const ci = await Dos(/*element*/).run(/*bundle url*/);
 const config = await ci.config();
 ```

-Let's understand how gestures implemented in js-dos.
+Let's understand how gestures are implemented in js-dos.
-First of all, gestures have special config that sotred in `jsdos.jsdos` file, it's looks
+First of all, gestures have special configuration that stored in `jsdos.jsdos` file, it's looks
 like:

 ```json